NLP-Team-Unibo/Assignment_2/README.md

 <img align="right"  src="https://i.imgur.com/BQdyp9w.png" alt="confusion_matrix" length = 200 width = 200>

 ### About the project
 This work is centered on an emerging NLP task, formally known as Fact Checking.
-We first analyzedand prepared the given dataset, then trained and evaluated sevan neural architectures chosen fromthe assignment specifications.
+We first analyzedand prepared the given dataset, then trained and evaluated seven neural architectures chosen fromthe assignment specifications.
 Our best model obtained a accuracy of 75% and a "voting" accuracy of75%.
 Finally, we also trained and evaluated an architecture which includes an attention mechanism,obtaining a standard test accuracy of 78% and a "voting" test accuracy of 79%.

 ### Members